-When you are admitted and have accepted your offer, you can start your application for a residence permit for studies.
+When you are admitted, you can start your application for a residence permit for studies.

 If you come from a country outside the EU/EEA and you are planning to study for longer than three months, you require a residence permit.
 As an EU/EEA citizen you have the right of residence in Sweden and may study without a residence permit.
 The application has to be made directly at the Swedish Migration Agency (Migrationsverket).

 In order to receive your residence permit in time for your travel to Sweden before the semester starts, it is important that you submit the residence permit application as soon as possible after you have been admitted and paid the first instalment of the tuition fee.